Frequently Asked Questions

 Need something?
 The CGIC team is here to help!

-The Institute now has a worldwide membership of 29,000 in over 80 countries working to ensure the smooth functioning of their organisations.
+The Institute now has a worldwide membership of 29,000 in over 80 countries working to ensure the smooth functioning of their organizations.

-Members are recognized internationally and are entitled to use the designation Chartered Secretary as well as internationally recognized post nominals - ACIS (or ACG) and FCIS (or FCG).
+Members are recognized internationally and are entitled to use the designation Chartered Secretary as well as internationally recognized post-nominals - ACG (or ACIS) and FCG (or FCIS).

-With a network this vast, the ACIS (ACG) and FCIS (FCG) post nominals are your passport to the world and those who possess them can compete with confidence in the global job market.
-Dealing with governance issues in one jurisdiction is challenging - but in a global economy - organizations must understand the laws, procedures and business requirements of many different countries.
+With a network this vast, the ACG (ACIS) and FCG (FCIS) post-nominals are your passport to the world and those who possess them can compete with confidence in the global job market.
+Dealing with governance issues in one jurisdiction is challenging - but in a global economy - organizations must understand the laws, procedures, and business requirements of many different countries.